How To Determine The Right Vein Treatment For You

-If you find that at-home treatments and compression stockings aren’t working, or your vein specialist determined that your issue was more serious from the start, you will turn to other vein treatments.
+If you find that at-home treatments and compression stockings aren’t working, or your vein specialist determined that your issue was more serious from the start, you will need to turn to other vein treatments.

 Here are some of the most popular vein treatments:

 This simple procedure involves your doctor injecting varicose veins with a liquid that scars and, thus, close the veins.

 The treatment is quick and painless, and you’ll follow up the procedure by wearing a compression stocking.

 One of the best parts of sclerotherapy is that it’s an outpatient procedure — you’ll simply have to stay for just a bit afterward for observation, then home.
 In fact, most people are up and moving the next day.

 Suffering from small spider and varicose veins on more than just your legs?